What is Precision Medicine? The Future of Tailored Healthcare

 Precision medicine and traditional healthcare vary greatly in their treatment approaches: “In medicine, we generally identify what the problem, disease, or underlying symptom is, and then we have the medication, intervention, or treatment that has proven across the population to be the most effective from clinical trials,” shares Dr. Allen.

-This is a general method, where standard treatments are applied broadly for all patients with a specific disease, with adjustments made based on age, weight, or other basic factors.
+This is a general method in which standard treatments are applied broadly to all patients with a specific disease, with adjustments based on age, weight, or other basic factors.
 While this approach is based on the average response of a large population, it doesn’t consider the genetic and environmental factors that can significantly influence a person’s response to treatment.

 Applications

 Using a precision medicine approach allows healthcare providers to predict more accurately which treatment and prevention strategies for a particular disease will work for which groups of people.
 It is already being used in treating certain cancers.
-It holds the promise to deliver better outcomes by identifying the therapies that will work best for each patient before the treatment is started: “We have started to move beyond cancer.
+It holds the promise of delivering better outcomes by identifying the therapies that will work best for each patient before treatment starts: “We have started to move beyond cancer.
 Now, it has transformed the way we think about treating individuals, not just a disease,” says Dr. Allen.
 “In cardiovascular disease, there are several important genetic markers that determine who’s at most risk and which drug might be most effective.”

 Even though precision medicine was initially developed as a reactive care for cancer, it has the potential to expand the field of preventative medicine.
 “My work is really about prevention.
 How do we prevent the onset of heart disease?
 Part of the precision approach has been applied to treating diet and physical activity and some lifestyle behaviors preceding heart disease.
 So, there’s a move now for a precision diet.
 We used to believe that there was a best diet and that it was a one-size-fits-all kind of approach.
 Now we realize that there will not be a one-size-fits-all diet because of people’s metabolism, background, and culture.
 We’re starting to try and understand the ideal diet for each individual and each circumstance,” shares Dr. Allen.